 Our picks may not be as universally beloved as AFI’s 100 Years…100 Movies, but that was never the idea.
 We picked films that aren’t just classics, but damn good films.
 Films that changed and shaped us into the human beings we are today.
 And we want to share our thoughts with you on why these films feel like a part of us.

-Below are the thirty-one films that comprise Vault One of the SAW Canon.
+Below are the twenty-eight films that comprise Vault One of the SAW Canon.

 - Yojimbo (1961)

 - Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb (1964)

 - The Good, the Bad and the Ugly (1966)

 - The Godfather (1972)

 - Stalker (1979)

 - E.T. the Extra-Terrestrial (1982)